prisms-center/phaseField/doc/doxygen/user_manual/app_structure/path_PDE.md

-#Path Diagram for PDE Problem
+# Path Diagram for PDE Problem

+This flowchart is a test for website integration for now.

 ```mermaid
 graph LR